 You should note that you can also create a Group Session as an assignment type ahead of time so that you never miss out on a minute of instructional time.
 Keep in mind that, in order to build assignments, you must first organize your students into classes.
-Then, when you create a Group Session assignment, it will automatically remain available in your students’ assignments area on their homepage for the next seven days.

 How can I use Group Sessions in my classroom?

-Formatively Assess Students: Not only is this one of the most popular ways teachers use Group Sessions in their classrooms, it’s also one of the most important.
+Formatively Assess Students: Not only is this one of the most popular ways teachers use Group Sessions in their classrooms, but it’s also one of the most important.
 Use Group Sessions before or after instruction to check for understanding via in-class quizzes and test reviews, and get immediate and actionable data you can use to drive instruction on the spot.

 Bell Ringers or Exit Tickets: Group Sessions can be a great way to start or end any class.
-As a bell ringer, you can test students’ knowledge on the subject they learned the day before.
+As a bell ringer, you can test students’ knowledge of the subject they learned the day before.
 This fun activity will also help to keep them motivated for the rest of class.
 Using Group Sessions as an exit ticket is a great way to see if students were paying attention to that day’s lesson.
 Plus, who doesn’t want to end with an exciting, competitive activity?

 Prepare for End-of-Year Summative Tests: Make test prep fun!
-Host a large or small Group Sessions challenge or race.
+Host a large or small Group Session challenge or race.
 You can still create general knowledge checks that include a variety of different topics for whole-class instruction or pull only standards that students are struggling with for targeted practice, still keeping them engaged and excited.
 If your students are unfamiliar with how to answer technology-enhanced (TE) items for high-stakes assessments, Group Sessions is also great for teachers to demonstrate how TE Items work.
 Because you can select the exact questions you want to use in a Group Session, you can build a session with only the types of items you want to include.
 After all, we never want students to miss a question because they don’t understand how it’s set up.

 Study Island’s unique Group Sessions feature helps teachers involve students in teacher-led or student-led, standards-based practice and learning, and it keeps students engaged while it tracks their progress toward mastery in real time.
 So, the question is: if you haven’t gotten to know Group Sessions yet, what’s stopping you?